osama-esmail-jumia/go-api/readme.md

 ### `/pkg`
+* Library code that's ok to use by external applications.
-* Contains all helper packages that is in related to the business logic.
+* Contains all helper packages that is not related to the business logic.
 * They could be published to another repo to be accessed by all go applications.

 ### `functional arch` vs `domain arch`